William S. Worth: Frontier and Spanish-American War

-Wort remained in the U.S. Army and was promoted to captain on January 14, 1866.
+Worth remained in the U.S. Army and was promoted to captain on January 14, 1866.
 By 1869, the 8th Infantry Regiment was merged with the 1st Battalion of the 17th Infantry Regiment into the 23rd Infantry Regiment.
 He went on to serve at Arizona and Oregon for the next 25 years until he was promoted to major on March 9, 1881, within the 2nd Infantry Regiment.
+Worth's regiment was transferred to Oregon during the Bannock War.

-On 1880, he married Florence Mansfield who was the daughter of The Reverend Delos Mansfield.
+In 1880, he married Florence Mansfield who was the daughter of The Reverend Delos Mansfield.
+They had a son who died young.

 He was transferred to the 13th Infantry Regiment as its lieutenant colonel on November 26, 1894.
 He then lead the 2nd Brigade of the V Corps but was wounded during the Battle of San Juan Hill.
-After being promoted to colonel of the 16th Infantry Regiment on August 11, 1898, and became a brigadier general of volunteers from July 12, 1898, to October 28, 1898, when was given full generalship on October 29 and held that rank until his retirement on November 9, 1898.
+After being promoted to colonel of the 16th Infantry Regiment on August 11, 1898, he became a brigadier general of volunteers from July 12, 1898, to October 28, 1898, when he was given full generalship on October 29 and held that rank until his retirement on November 9, 1898.

+Later life

 Before his death, Worth was a member of the Aztec Society, the Military Order of the Loyal Legion of the United States, the General Society of Colonial Wars, the Society of the Army of the Potomac and the Society of the Cincinnati.

+Worth died on October 16, 1904 in Clifton, Staten Island at the home of a nephew.